 If you own the property, you're responsible by law for looking after the underground water service pipe that runs from the boundary of your property in to your home, subject to some exceptions.
-If our external stop tap is within your property boundary we may be responsible for some of the pipe that is on your land.
-If there's a leak on your part of the service pipe within your property boundary you are responsible for making any repairs.
+If our controlling stop tap is within your property boundary we may be responsible for some of the pipe that is on your land.
+If there's a leak on a part of the service pipe that supplies your property you are responsible for making any repairs.
 If you rent the property either the landlord or the property owner are responsible for the service pipe within your property boundary.
-Only Landlords or property owners can fill in any paperwork we need if you ask us to make a repair.
 Generally we own and look after the water mains and services in the street and footpath up to the boundary of your property.
 There are some exceptions:

-- If the external stop tap is inside your property boundary you are responsible for the part of the service pipe between the house and the stop tap and we are responsible for the remainder. - In some circumstances your responsibility might extend beyond the property boundary including, for example, if the water main that serves the property is in a different street from your property or if the service pipe runs through one of your neighbours' properties. - In cases where your external stop tap or meter are some distance from your property boundary your responsibility may extend beyond that boundary.
+- If the controlling stop tap is inside your property boundary you are responsible for the part of the service pipe between the house and the stop tap and we are responsible for the remainder. - In some circumstances your responsibility might extend beyond the property boundary including, for example, if the water main that serves the property is in a different street from your property or if the service pipe runs through one of your neighbours' properties. - In cases where you're controlling stop tap or meter are some distance from your property boundary your responsibility may extend beyond that boundary.